Westinghouse WGen9500TFc - 9500/12500W Tri Fuel Generator With Remote Start

 Portability

 Measuring L27.2 x W26.1 x H26.5 in, the classic open frame build of the Westinghouse WGen9500TFc delivers stability and easy maintenance access to components, facilitating air circulation.
-The generator is designed for ideal use outdoors and in rough environments.
+The featured design is ideal for the outdoors and all tough environments.

 Features